 Grundy’s hooky, indie, guitar music is seeded in the creatively structured 4/4 song styles of the British Rock and R&B invasions.

-These tunes about traveling, justice and ineffable love on a planetary scale weave flashbacks, lyrical déja-vu and blank reality into waves of wall-battering chord patterns, leads and harmonies.
-This refreshingly original work has a niche in the mountain-side of songwriting giants like Iggy, Dylan, the Velvets and the Kinks.
-Unique performance versions of the gems from their back catalogues keep the live sound fresh, interesting and recognizable.
+These songs about traveling, justice and ineffable love on a planetary scale weave flashbacks, lyrical déja-vu and blank reality into waves of wall-battering chord patterns, leads and harmonies -honestly.
+This refreshingly original work sounds like Iggy, Dylan, the Velvets and the Kinks.
+Unique performance versions from their back catalogues keep Grundy’s live sound fresh, interesting and recognizable.